thorntail-examples/configmap/README.md

 # Introduction

-This project demonstrates how to use Openshift configmap as means to configure a Wildfly Swarm service.
+This project demonstrates how to use an [Openshift configmap](https://docs.openshift.org/latest/dev_guide/configmaps.html) as means to configure a Wildfly Swarm service.
 The two main attributes that we are going to configure are:

  * the log level for the service
  * a greeting value used to configure the application level.

-The service log level can be verified using the Openshift management console.
+The service log level can be verified using the Openshift management console (See Application > Pods > Logs).
 The application level configuration on the other hand, will be returned from a REST endpoint.

 NOTE: When running the service locally, you won't be able to access the greeting due to the lack of a configmap, and the service returns `n/a`.
 When running on Openshift however, with a configmap provided, the value of the configmap key `service.greeting` will be returned.